5.2 Opportunities and Challenges of Open Culture

 - Bad resolution copies and selling copies of public domain works.
 Third-party services can use public domain works for commercial purposes, and some institutions might fear that lesser quality versions could end up in the hands of users because of the inability to find the original source in which the digital reproduction of the work was first published.

 - Wrong, messy or inaccurate metadata or information.
 Information and metadata experience changes over time: in the amount of data that is available about works at a given point, in the way in which data about works was represented in previous eras, and in the data input and technologies used to represent it.
 Some institutions fear that wrong or inaccurate information might represent visions of the world that are not aligned with the values that the institution currently holds.
+Learn more about ways to mitigate this risk in our webinar about Respectful Terminologies.

-Challenge: Funding, losing revenues and business models
+Challenge: Funding, loss of revenue, and economic models

 “Opening up data should be seen as an important part of the responsibility of our public cultural sector.
 Instead of measuring success by the amount of commercial revenue that institutions are able to secure from the market, new metrics should be developed that measure the amount of business generated (spill-over) based on data made openly available to the creative industries.
 This requires a change in evaluation metrics on a policy level.”